 Add “natural fabric softener” to the endless list of vinegar’s uses.
 Vinegar softens linen, prevents static, deodorizes, brightens, and tackles soap buildup.
 However, frequently adding vinegar to your washing machine can damage rubber parts, so be cautious with this method.

 Here’s how to soften linen sheets with vinegar:

 You can also soak your linen bedding with vinegar:

 Always use white vinegar.
-Apple cider, balsamic, or red wine varieties can stain your textiles.
+Apple cider, balsamic, or red wine varieties can stain your linen duvet or bed sheets.

 Laundering linen with baking soda (not powder!) naturally softens the garment without compromising the quality.
 There are two ways to use baking soda as a fabric softener.

 Try the pre-soak method: